-MUST, formerly known as Mothers United to Save our Teens, is a 501(c)(3) nonprofit charitable organization focused on supporting teens and parents through the challenges of life.
+M.U.S.T., formerly known as Mothers United to Save our Teens, is a 501(c)(3) nonprofit charitable organization focused on supporting at-risk youth, specifically teens, and parents through the most challenging years of life.
 Among other things, we help parents and their teens to build effective communication skills and relationship techniques.

 This program not only helped Vonetta and her daughter's relationship to grow stronger, but it has helped many other families as well.
 It has evolved into a platform for helping teens grow into successful, self-aware, confident, and productive adults and leaders.